-Known as skogkatt in their native Norway, Norwegian Forest Cats are generally bigger felines with regal features and semi-long-haired coats.
+Known as skogkatt in their native Norway, Norwegian Forest Cats are generally bigger-than-average felines with regal features and semi-long-haired coats.
 Their larger builds and rugged looks lead many to assume the Norwegian Forest Cat prefers to live outside full time, but this playful and social cat typically prefers to be inside with its human companions.
 Norwegian Forest Cats are often affectionately called “wegies” by their admirers.

 Norwegian Forest Cat Breed Traits

 Once they reach full maturity, which can be as late as five years of age, both male and female Norwegian Forest Cats possess significant muscle and bone mass.
 Males weigh on average between 12 and 16 pounds, with females typically ranging from 9 to 12 pounds.

 Norwegian Forest Cats will have either blue, orange or green eyes.

 Norwegian Forest Cats are known to sport very diverse coat colors and pattern variants, including:

 While certainly not the most high maintenance of cats when it comes to grooming, the wegie’s long, thick coat requires frequent brushing.
 Wegies are not particularly heavy shedders, but consistent brushing will prevent their coats from becoming matted or knotted and will reduce hairballs caused by self-grooming.

 While all cats are unique, Norwegian Forest Cats are known for being:

 - Fairly affectionate

 Norwegian Forest Cats are thought to have been brought to Norway centuries or even millennia ago, and even appear in Norse mythology.
 They are considered a natural breed, having developed without intentional breeding.
 The domestic wegie enjoyed a relatively understated place in the family home until 1938, when a particularly striking wegie was presented at an international cat fancy show and left quite the impression on attendees.